Is it time to move over crystals and make way for metals?

 Copper and silver tarnish quickest, so specially formulated cleansing solutions or at home all-natural tricks can work.

-Metals can be charged with reiki, solar or lunar energy or simply to put your own energy imprint into the metal.
+Metals can be charged with energy healing, solar or lunar energy or simply to put your own energy imprint into the metal.

 Metals are conductive to not only physical energy, but also psychic energy and are excellent retainers of energy.